chetanmreddy/Image-Retrieval-Representation-learning/README.md

 Reconstruction of Test images:
 ![](/assests/reconstruction2_res.png)

 The reconstructions are not that good as with a vanilla autoencoder.
 This means that the classification head is interfering with the embeddings.
 Come to think of it, both the objectives (reconstruction and classification) are fighting against each other in the process.
-This leads to a more inferior reconstruction but a better latent space alignment, as is shown later in the report.
+This leads to a more inferior reconstruction but a better latent space alignment, as is shown below in the report.

 ![tsne](/assests/tsne2.png)